The sum of a finite group of weights of a Hopf algebra: Products of pseudo-primitive elements - positive characteristic

 \section{Products of pseudo-primitive elements - positive characteristic}

 We now mention results for pseudo-primitive elements $h_i$ (and not necessarily abelian $\Pi$) in prime characteristic; note that for almost all characteristics (including zero), Proposition \ref{P7} above says that $\sg(\bfh) = 0$.
-Before we move on to the positive case, we need a small digression.
+Before considering the positive case, we need a small result.